Atmos4/van-element/docs/learn/lifecycle.md

     <connect-example><p>I am in the slot</p></connect-example>
 </fieldset>

 Here, the number of items in the slot is `0` :thinking: that is because slots will only get populated _after_ the Web Component has mounted.
-And that happens right after we have defined our Van Element...

 ## `mount`